BaMana - Case Study

 The Problem

-The growing variety of restaurants and dishes to choose from nowadays is nice but also overwhelming.
+The growing variety of restaurants and dishes to choose from nowadays is making decision-making more difficult for people with dietary limitations.

-If someone avoids onions, for example, going through each meal on the menu to check for them can be a tedious process.
-Similarly, a vegetarian looking for a place to eat probably isn't interested in steakhouses.
+If someone hates onions, for example, going through each meal on the menu to check for them can be a tedious process, usually they can ask the waitress about it, but they might want to skip this process if they could.
+Similarly, a vegetarian looking for a place to eat probably isn't interested in steakhouses but will often still need to sort through them.

 We assumed that by hiding irrelevant options choosing will get easier.